About Be Whale Wise

-Be Whale Wise is coordinated by the core partners: National Oceanic and Atmospheric Administration, Department of Fisheries and Oceans Canada, Washington Department of Fish & Wildlife, San Juan County Marine Resources Committee, and The Whale Museum/Soundwatch.
+Be Whale Wise is coordinated by the core partners: National Oceanic and Atmospheric Administration, Department of Fisheries and Oceans Canada, Washington Department of Fish & Wildlife, Transport Canada and The Whale Museum/Soundwatch.
 Other partners that assist in the development and distribution of the program include: the United States Coast Guard, Pacific Whale Watch Association, Marine Education and Research Society, CETUS Research and Conservation, Straitwatch, Ocean Wise, Seattle Aquarium, Georgia Strait Alliance, BC Parks, Killer Whale Tales, and Orca Network.

 Soundwatch and Straitwatch Boater Education Programs